Lipoic acid: Cellular transport

 Along with sodium and the vitamins biotin (B7) and pantothenic acid (B5), lipoic acid enters cells through the SMVT (sodium-dependent multivitamin transporter).
 Each of the compounds transported by the SMVT is competitive with the others.
 For example research has shown that increasing intake of lipoic acid or pantothenic acid reduces the uptake of biotin and/or the activities of biotin-dependent enzymes.

 Enzymatic activity

 Lipoic acid is a cofactor for at least five enzyme systems.
 Two of these are in the citric acid cycle through which many organisms turn nutrients into energy.
 Lipoylated enzymes have lipoic acid attached to them covalently.
 The lipoyl group transfers acyl groups in 2-oxoacid dehydrogenase complexes, and methylamine group in the glycine cleavage complex or glycine dehydrogenase.

-2-Oxoacid dehydrogenase transfer reactions occur by a similar mechanism in: